ketch/nodepy/paper.md

 `NodePy` development has been motivated largely by research needs and it has been used in a number of papers (including some written by non-developers;
 e.g. [@jin2019higher;@horvathembedded]) and also as a teaching tool for graduate-level numerical analysis courses.
-It relies on both Sympy and Numpy in order to provide either exact or floating-point results based on the nature of the inputs provided.
+It relies on both SymPy [@meurer2017sympy] and NumPy [@oliphant2006guide;@walt2011numpy] in order to provide either exact or floating-point results based on the nature of the inputs provided.
+It makes use of Matplotlib [@hunter2007matplotlib] for all graphical output.

 # Features